 - Such other factors as the court may in each individual case determine to be relevant.

 The court cannot give preference to one parent over the other on the basis of sex or race of the parent or potential custodian, the extramarital relationships or moral-social values of a parent, the choice of religion, or whether a parent is a service member or may be called to active duty.
-An initial placement order will most likely remain in effect for at least two years.
-As such you should not take lightly the impact of your first initial order.
+An initial “final order” for placement will most likely remain in effect for at least two years.
+As such you should not take lightly the impact of your final (not temporary) order.
 Placement matters are best handled by an experienced family law attorney, such as the attorneys at Your Family Law Center, S.C.